-- You will implicitly only get a winner with bigger gain (which is more rare), and you will let go of smaller improvements that still could be impactful.
+- You will implicitly only get a winner with a bigger gain (which is rarer), and you will let go of smaller improvements that still could be impactful.

 Bayesian tests limit false positives

-Another thing to keep in mind is that, because the Bayesian approach provides a gain interval – and because false positives virtually only appear to perform ever so slightly better than in reality – you’re unlikely to implement a false positive in the first place.
+Another thing to keep in mind is that because the Bayesian approach provides a gain interval – and because false positives virtually only appear to perform slightly better than in reality – you’re unlikely to implement a false positive in the first place.

 But, since a Frequentist approach doesn’t provide the gain interval, you might be more tempted to put in place the false positive.
 While this wouldn’t be the end of the world – version B likely performs the same as version A – you would be spending time and energy on a modification that won’t bring you any added return.

 Bottom line?
-If you play it too safe and wait for a confidence that’s too high, you’ll miss out on a series of smaller gains, and this is also a mistake.
+If you play it too safe and wait for a confidence level that’s too high, you’ll miss out on a series of smaller gains, which is also a mistake.